Cray-HPE/docs-csm/operations/boot_orchestration/BOS_Services.md

 This operator monitors all components that are enabled in BOS and sets their `phase` based on the components desired and current state in BOS, the components power state as reported by HSM, and the component's configuration status as reported by CFS.

-## BOS state reporter
+## BOS reporter

 The `bos-state-reporter` is a v2 feature only.
 It runs on all components managed by BOS and periodically reports back the actual state of the component it runs on.
 This is installed as a package at image customization time.
 See [Options](Options.md) for more information on setting `component_actual_state_ttl` option, which controls how long this data is valid if it is not updated.

+The `bos-reporter` RPM must be installed on nodes in order for BOS v2 to operate on them properly.
+It is responsible for reporting the current state and boot artifacts for a node.
+This is necessary for BOS v2 to know when a node has successfully been booted into the correct state.
+This RPM is not necessary for BOS v1 sessions to operate on a node.

+The reporting is done using the [BOS API](#bos-api).
+Because of this, the reporting will not work on a node without network access to the [BOS API](#bos-api).

+The BOS reporter is somewhat analogous to the [CFS](../../glossary.md#configuration-framework-service-cfs) state reporter.

+The location of the BOS reporter source code depends on its version.
+Prior to version 3.0.0, the source for the BOS reporter is located in the [`Cray-HPE/bos`](https://github.com/Cray-HPE/bos/) open source GitHub repository.
+Starting in version 3.0.0, the source for the BOS reporter is located in the [`Cray-HPE/bos-reporter`](https://github.com/Cray-HPE/bos-reporter/) open source GitHub repository.